Greek Island Ferry

 area and a few working class restaurants and fast food

 places.
-There is also a big cafe to hang out at on the
+There is also a big cafeteria to hang out at on the

 dock near the Cyclades boats behind where all the city